Open Nav

 Ezekiel Elliott appears on the verge of totally breaking up with the team.
 Dalvin Cook got shots the past two weeks and reminded everyone he’s not that good (8 carries, 20 yards).

 Dak Prescott’s hamstring injury figures to further damage an offense that already ranks just 25th in DVOA.
-That factor figures to both:
+That factor will likely both:

 1. Make Dowdle more important to the offense, and